imgag/ngs-bits/doc/tools/BedSort.md

 	               Default value: ''
 	  -out <file>  Output BED file.
 If unset, writes to STDOUT.
 	               Default value: ''
+	  -with_name   Uses name column (i.e. the 4th column) to sort if chr/start/end are equal.
+	               Default value: 'false'
-	  -uniq        If set, subsequent duplicate entries are removed after sorting.
+	  -uniq        If set, entries with the same chr/start/end are removed after sorting.
 	               Default value: 'false'

 	Special parameters: